🔆

 • Canteiro exhibits layered progression: caramel and dried apricot in earlier years give way to rancio, roasted nuts, dried fig and smoke across decades

-• Canteiro wines aged in wood gain concentration through evaporation, raising apparent alcohol and intensifying all flavor compounds progressively
+• Canteiro wines aged in wood gain concentration through evaporation, raising apparent alcohol and intensifying all flavor compounds progressively over time

 • Estufagem's predictable timeline suits commercial-scale production; canteiro's multi-decade duration demands patient capital and is the domain of heritage producers